-This attachment issue basically arises when the Exchange Server sends a message without turning ON the MIME encoding and has adopted the proprietary of Rich Text Format (RTF).
-Lotus Notes application does not support messages in Rich Text Format in its older versions, although the latest one like Domino 8.5x supports the RTF format.
+The attachment issue typically arises when the Exchange Server sends a message without enabling MIME encoding and opts for the proprietary Rich Text Format (RTF).
+It's worth noting that older versions of the Lotus Notes application do not support messages in the Rich Text Format.
+However, more recent versions, such as Domino 8.5x, have added support for RTF format.

 First, install the latest updates for Domino (versions 6.5.6, 7.0.3, 8.0.2, or 8.5.x).